 In WordPress, Shortcodes are used to make specific tasks shorter, easier and to save time by lessening the same task doing again.
-As the name implies shortcodes are simply tiny codes that actually allow you to do lots of things with a minimal effort.
+As the name implies shortcodes are simply tiny codes that actually allow you to do lots of things with minimal effort.

 Shortcodes were launched first in WordPress 2.5 version in order to allow users to execute code inside WordPress posts, pages, and widgets without writing a single code directly.
 In this case, you just have embed files or create objects that would normally demand a lot of codes in just one single line or half of a line.